saeen666/graph_vuln/devign_fix/README.md

 # This is the official guide to devign.
-Just make sure their dependencies are installed
+Just make sure their dependencies are installed.
+Although I have made changes to make it run on latest libraries.

 ## Folllowing are the changes that I made to run on our dataset:
 - It can be used to navigate through the code.
 I have made some changes to this code.
 It includes changing the max_node dimension to consider for training.
 Word2vec hyperparameters etc